whytin/Detectron.pytorch/README.md

 sh make.sh
 ```

-It will compile all the modules you need, including NMS, ROI_Pooing and ROI_Align.
+It will compile all the modules you need, including NMS.
 (Actually gpu nms is never used ...)

 Note that, If you use `CUDA_VISIBLE_DEVICES` to set gpus, **make sure at least one gpu is visible when compile the code.**